imitelis/Full_Stack_Open_Exercises/part08/README.md

 ### 8.4: Books of an author

-Modify the allBooks query so that a user can give an optional parameter author.
+Modify the `allBooks` query so that a user can give an optional parameter <em>author</em>.
 The response should include only books written by that author.

 For example query